MicrosoftDocs/dataexplorer-docs/data-explorer/engine.md

 The following list outlines various features of data query in Azure Data Explorer:

 * During query execution, temporary data is stored in aggregated RAM, bypassing slow disk writes.
 This strategy applies even to data transitioning between different nodes in the cluster, optimizing resource allocation.
 * Queries provide snapshot isolation by having relevant extents stamped on the query plan.
-Since extents are immutable, all it takes is for the query plan to reference the combination of data shards.
+Since extents are immutable, all it takes is for the query plan to reference the combination of extents.
 * The query system can optimize by sending parts of a query to other clusters.
 This smart distribution minimizes data movement between clusters, making queries more efficient.
 * The new shard query is just-in-time compiled into highly efficient machine code, resulting in a fast and efficient fused query evaluation logic.
 This compilation is guided by data statistics and specific column encoding, resulting in speedy and efficient query processing.